 For the first edition of the two day Summer Bummer Festival with an audience since 2019 we return once again to the fantastic premises of DE Studio.
-Besides the diverse and adventurous festival programme we hope pandemic rules and regulations will allow us also to set up our free of entrance area on both days with a record fair, an expo, films, and a food stand with delicious homemade slow food.
+Besides the diverse and adventurous festival programme – presented by Guy Peters (Enola, JazzLab) – there’s a free of entrance area on both days with a record fair, an expo, films and a food stand with delicious homemade slow food.
+Until September Covid Safe Tickets are only for outdoor events with more than 1500 visitors so do NOT apply for indoor events like Summer Bummer.
+Indoor events like before have to follow the pandemic rules: distance, bubbles and mouth masks.
 Scroll down to check the programme of day 1, for day 2 click here !

 Omar Henri Martha Loreth Gebruers (Out Oi/ ØÛt ÖĮ) plays electric guitar and other instruments, and sometimes he plays music with other people: Red Rockers, Jelle Gebruers, Axel Gilain.
 Since 2020 he coined ten digital albums in less than one year – exploring noise, improvised music, heavy rock and songs – all illustrated with videos you can find on his own Out Oi wordpress website and youtube channel that holds over 150 selfmade clips.
 He is very likely working on 10 more albums while we speak and we are pretty sure you will witness the birth of one of them right here at Summer Bummer …

 Belgian piano player, composer Jonas Cambien lives and works in Olso for more than ten years and is one of the most exciting musicians working on the verge of jazz, improvised and contemporary composed music.
 He already made his mark in the Oorstof concert series (AB Salon, 2018) and in the line up of Mars Williams’ An Ayler Xmas (Zuiderpershuis, 2017).
-At Summer Bummer he aligns Hanne De Backer (baritonsax), Andreas Wildhagen (drum), Signe Emmeluth (altsax), Sarah Jane Summers (viool), Christian Winther (gitaar), Magnus Nergaard (bas) and Michaela Antalova (drum) to complement his piano and acetone organ under the banner of Maca Conu.
-With his extremely playful but head strong approach balancing abstract improvisations and endearing melodies played by this excellent Norwegian, Belgian, Slovakian, Danish, Cambien ensemble he once again manages to create music that is as challenging as it is inviting.
+At Summer Bummer he aligns Hanne De Backer (baritone sax), Andreas Wildhagen (drums) and Signe Emmeluth (alto sax) to complement his piano and soprano sax under the banner of Maca Conu.
+Due to the pandemic Sarah Jane Summers (violin), Christian Winther (guitar) and Magnus Nergaard (bass) can’t complete Maca Conu.
+Therefore they will bring re-arranged music of Maca Conu and Cambien’s trio next to improvised music.
+With his extremely playful but head strong approach balancing abstract improvisations and endearing melodies played by this excellent Norwegian, Belgian, Danish quartet he once again manages to create music that is as challenging as it is inviting.

 Bass player Farida Amadou was responsible for two of the highlights at the Summer Bummer Festival in 2019.
 Those highlights – the set she and Steve Noble played with Thurston Moore as M.A.N. and with Peter Brötzmann as B.A.N. – will soon be released as a double lp on Dropa Disc.
 In an ongoing quest for new sounds and possibilities Amadou now teams up with media-archaeologist and analogue electronics fanatic Floris Vanhoof who surprised us earlier with an audio-visual spectacle in the company of Lieven Martens at Freakscene’s Summer Bummer in 2014.
 A recent residency at Les Ateliers Claus proved that Vanhoof’s analogue electronics blend extremely well with Amadou’s new endeavor into effects and electronics, so more than time to get this inspiring duo on the stage.